japila-books/spark-sql-internals/docs/execution-planning-strategies/Aggregation.md

 apply(plan: LogicalPlan): Seq[SparkPlan]
 ----

-NOTE: `apply` is part of catalyst/GenericStrategy.md#apply[GenericStrategy Contract] to generate a collection of SparkPlan.md[SparkPlans] for a given spark-sql-LogicalPlan.md[logical plan].

 `apply` requests `PhysicalAggregation` extractor for spark-sql-PhysicalAggregation.md#unapply[Aggregate logical operators] and creates a single aggregate physical operator for every spark-sql-LogicalPlan-Aggregate.md[Aggregate] logical operator found.

 Internally, `apply` requests `PhysicalAggregation` to spark-sql-PhysicalAggregation.md#unapply[destructure a Aggregate logical operator] (into a four-element tuple) and splits [aggregate expressions](../expressions/AggregateExpression.md) per whether they are distinct or not (using their [isDistinct](../expressions/AggregateExpression.md#isDistinct) flag).